-Balsam poplars can be up to 30 metres tall and they have grey, wrinkled bark that becomes smooth and yellow-white near the top and catkin flowers.
+Balsam poplars, also called Balsam Cottonwood and Western Balsam Poplar, can be up to 30 metres tall.
+They have catkin flowers and grey, wrinkled bark that becomes smooth and yellow-white near the top.

 RANGE & HABITAT

 These trees often grow on the eastern slopes of hillsides in moist soils near rivers or floodplains, but they can also grow in rocky soils.
 You can find them from coast to coast across the northern part of North America.

 In July, they send out seeds the look like puffy, white cotton, which is why they are also called ‘cottonwood’ trees.